vmware-tanzu/community-edition/docs/site/content/docs/assets/package-installation.md

     DETAILS
       tce-repo  projects.registry.vmware.com/tce/main:0.9.1  Reconcile succeeded
     ```

-    > A `tanzu-core` repository is also installed in the `tkg-system` namespace
-    > clusters.
-This repository holds lower-level components that are **not**
-    > meant to be installed by the user!
-These packages are used during cluster
-    > boostrapping.
     > It may take some time to see `Reconcile succeeded`.
 Until then, packages
     > won't show up in the available list described in the next step.

 1. List the available packages.